Abdulnaser98/qatar-world-cup-data-analysis/README.md

 ![alt text](https://github.com/Abdulnaser98/qatar-world-cup-data-analysis/blob/main/figure/6D446898-ACF3-44B6-8F86-70B294262E73.jpeg?raw=true)

-When the **"main.py"** file is run , four python files will be called:
+When the **"main.py"** file is run , 4 python files will be called:
 1. scraper.py
 2. data_cleaning.py
 3. sentiment_analysis.py
 4. Named_entity_recognition.py

-The first python that is called by the main.py is the scraper.py is stored in the follwoing folder: ./code_base/data_extraction/scrapers and there is one scraper python file for each media outlet that can be used to extract the data from the three media outlets "The guardain", "BBC" and "Al jazeera" and when the data are extracted , they will be stored in the follwing folder: ./code_base/data_extraction/raw_data
+The first python that is called by the main.py is the **scraper.py** is stored in the follwoing folder: **./code_base/data_extraction/scrapers** and there is one scraper python file for each media outlet that can be used to extract the data from the three media outlets **"The guardain", "BBC" and "Al jazeera"** and when the data are extracted , they will be stored in the follwing folder: **./code_base/data_extraction/raw_data**

 The second python file that is called by the main.py is the data_cleaning.py that is used to clean the extracted raw data and then the cleaned data will be stored in the follwing folder: ./code_base/data_extraction/data_cleaned